Through the Perspective of LiDAR: A Feature-Enriched and Uncertainty-Aware Annotation Pipeline for Terrestrial Point Cloud Segmentation: Results

-Since the \emph{Semantic3D} has an apparent long-tail class imbalance, we applied a two-stage hybrid subsampling approach.
-This approach first applies stratified sampling that preferentially samples rare classes (\(\le1\%\) frequency) with a 5\% allocation from the 12M target points, preventing loss of minority classes like scanning artifacts and cars that are critical for urban scene understanding.
-Subsequent voxel grid downsampling (0.01 m) ensures spatial uniformity while maintaining the enhanced class distribution, enabling scalable processing of large urban point clouds for semantic segmentation applications.
+Prior to spherical projection, we applied a two-stage hybrid subsampling strategy.
+First, stratified sampling was used to preferentially retain rare classes (frequency $\leq 1\%$), allocating 5\% of a 12M-point target budget to mitigate the loss of minority categories such as scanning artifacts and cars.
+Second, voxel grid downsampling with a resolution of 0.01~m was applied to enforce spatial uniformity while preserving the enriched class distribution.
+This design facilitates scalable processing of large-scale urban point clouds while maintaining semantic diversity.
+During training, 20\% of the data were held out for validation, and final evaluation was conducted on all 15 test scans.